Gefitinib is pronounced jeh-fit-ih-nib. It is also known as Iressa.

 Gefitinib is a treatment for non small cell lung cancer (NSCLC) that has spread into the surrounding tissues (locally advanced) or to other parts of the body.

 For gefitinib to work the cancer cells need to have receptors for a protein called

-How you have it
+How do you have gefitinib?

 Gefitinib is a tablet.
 You swallow it whole with a glass of water.
 You can take it with or without food

-Drop the tablet into the water without crushing it.
+Drop the tablet into the half glass of water without crushing it.
 Stir it occasionally for up to 20 minutes until the tablet has broken up into very small particles.
 Drink it straight away.
-Fill the glass again with water and drink it to make sure you take the whole dose.
+Fill the glass to half way again with water and drink it to make sure you take the whole dose.

-Taking your tablets or capsules
+Taking your tablets

 You should take the right dose, not more or less.